Skip Navigation

 Read relevant material

-As you watch or read, ask yourselves these three questions:
+As you watch or read, ask yourselves these questions:

 2. Can I identify anything that might be considered to be causal factors in creating this harm?